flanksource/canary-checker/README.md

 | skipTLSVerify | skip TLS verify when connecting to s3 | bool | Yes |

-### S3 Bucket - Query the contents of an S3 bucket for freshness
+### S3 Bucket: Query the contents of an S3 bucket for freshness

 This check will: